Voyage of the B.S.M. Pandora

 Voyage of the B.S.M.
 Pandora, subtitled "Adventures on Unknown Worlds", is a solitaire science fiction board game published by Simulations Publications, Inc. (SPI) in 1981.

 Description

 Voyage of the B.S.M.
 Pandora, the prequel to the previously published SPI game Wreck of the B.S.M.
-Pandora (1980), is a solitaire game that simulates the hypothetical voyage of a biological survey mission space ship in the distant future that has been sent on a mission to a fixed number of unsurveyed planets.
+Pandora (1980), is a solitaire game about a distant future space ship on a biological survey mission to a fixed number of unsurveyed planets.
 The player searches for and collects alien life forms, trying to minimize losses of crew, equipment and robots, while maximizing the number of life forms collected.

 Gameplay

 The B.S.M.
 Pandora has a crew of seven, each with different skills, as well as four robots with different capabilities and several pieces of specialized equipment.
 When the ship reaches a planet, the player reads the planet's description from a list of 232 different paragraphs.
 With limited room in the space shuttle and only one round trip to the surface allowed, the player must decide which crew members, robots and equipment will shuttle down to the planet's surface in search of collectible life forms.